canonical/snapd/interfaces/builtin/README.md

 ### allow-connection

-The `allow-connection` key controls whether a connection is permitted at all and usually is used to ensure that only “compatible” plugs and slots are connected to each other.
-A great example is the content interface, where the following (abbreviated) rule from the base-declaration is used to ensure that a candidate plug and slot content interface have matching `content` attribute
+The `allow-connection` key controls whether an API/manual connection is permitted at all and usually is used to ensure that only “compatible” plugs and slots are connected to each other.
+A great example is the content interface, where the following (abbreviated) rule from the base-declaration is used to ensure that a candidate plug and slot content interface have matching `content` attribute values:
-values:

     allow-connection:
       plug-attributes: